mesosphere/marathon/docs/docs/health-checks.md

 The first thing you need to decide is the protocol of your health check:

 * `protocol` (Optional.
 Default: "HTTP"): Protocol of the requests to be performed.
-One of "HTTP"/"TCP"/"COMMAND".
+One of "HTTP"/"HTTPS"/"TCP"/"COMMAND".

-HTTP/TCP health checks are executed by Marathon and thus test the reachability from the current Marathon leader.
-COMMAND health checks are executed by Mesos in the container of the corresponding task.
+HTTP, HTTPS and TCP health checks are executed by Marathon and thus test the reachability from the current Marathon leader.
+COMMAND health checks are locally executed by Mesos on the agent running the corresponding task.

 Options applicable to every protocol: